seanrobmerriam/postbox/README.md

 }
 ```

-To re-inject for another attempt:
+To re-inject it for another try:

 ```
 POST /v1/dead-letters/01HABCDEF.../replay